cheremin/scalarization/README.md

 Here I run specific scenario with specific parameters.

 Scenario parameters (`-Dscenario.use-type=ACCUMULATE_IN_LOOP -Dscenario.size=0`) are
-different for each scenario (`scenario.size` is more or less universal, since used by many, but not all, scenarios)
+different for each scenario (`scenario.size` is more or less universal, it is used by many, but not all, scenarios)

 ## How to create scenario ##